 - a provincial hotel in ages-long need of repair;

-- a squat elderly woman idling on the steep porch stairs;
+- an elderly squat woman idling on the steep porch stairs;

 - a girl of ten piggybacking her thrice younger brat of a brotherlet;

-- a fuzzy cur limping across the lane between the hotel and the Editorial House.
+- a fuzzy cur limping across the lane that separates the hotel from the Editorial House.

-Suddenly, an all-out gasp of cheer echoed throughout the Underground.
+Suddenly, the all-out gasp of cheer echoed throughout the Underground.
 The electricity appeared!
 Thanks be to Edison and his bulbs!.